W3BStation

 ๐Ÿ‡ฎ๐Ÿ‡น Italy Sets Strict Deadline for Crypto Platforms Under MiCA Framework

-Italy has officially set mandatory deadlines for digital asset platforms and services transitioning to the EU's MiCA regulation.
-The move is seen as a firm step toward tightening the legal framework and protecting investors as Europe's crypto market enters a critical regulatory phase.
+Italy has officially set mandatory deadlines for digital asset platforms and services as they transition to the EU's MiCA regulation.
+The move is seen as a bold step to tighten the legal framework and protect investors as Europe's crypto market enters a critical regulatory phase.
 CONSOB: VASPs Must Obtain a License or Exit the Market by December 30 In its latest announcement, Italy's securities regulator CONSOB emphasized tha

 ๐Ÿ‡ฎ๐Ÿ‡น Italy Sets Strict Deadline for Crypto Platforms Under MiCA Framework

-Italy has officially set mandatory deadlines for digital asset platforms and services transitioning to the EU's Markets in Crypto-Assets (MiCA) regulation.
-The move is seen as a firm step toward tightening the legal framework and protecting investors as Europe's crypto market enters a critical regulatory phase.
+Italy has officially set mandatory deadlines for digital asset platforms and services as they transition to the EU's MiCA regulation.
+The move is seen as a bold step to tighten the legal framework and protect investors as Europe's crypto market enters a critical regulatory phase.

 CONSOB: VASPs Must Obtain a License or Exit the Market by December 30

-In its latest announcement, Italy's securities regulator CONSOB emphasized that December 30, 2025 is the final deadline for virtual asset service providers (VASPs) registered with OAM to continue operating under the current regulatory framework.
+In its latest announcement, Italy's securities regulator CONSOB (Commissione Nazionale per le Societร e la Borsa) made clear that December 30, 2025 is the hard deadline for virtual asset service providers (VASPs) registered with OAM to continue operating under the current regulatory framework.

-After that date, only firms licensed under MiCA โ€” known as crypto-asset service providers (CASPs) โ€” will be permitted to offer services in Italy.
-This includes companies passporting their license from other EU member states.
+After that date, only firms licensed under MiCA โ€” formally known as crypto-asset service providers (CASPs) โ€” will be permitted to offer services in Italy.
+This includes companies "passporting" their license from other EU member states.

-CONSOB noted that VASPs that submit a MiCA license application on time may continue operating on a provisional basis until June 30, 2026, while their application is under review.
-However, this transitional period cannot be extended and will end as soon as the firm is licensed, rejected, or when June 30, 2026 arrives โ€” whichever comes first.
+CONSOB noted that VASPs that submit a MiCA license application on time may continue operating on a provisional basis until June 30, 2026 while their application is under review.
+However, this transitional window cannot be extended and will end as soon as the firm is licensed, rejected, or when June 30, 2026 arrives โ€” whichever comes first.

 Obligations for Platforms That Do Not Apply for a License